-We aim to link the results of the cosmogenic nuclide analysis to the observations on the bedrock fabric, and we employ a frost cracking efficiency model to explore a potential dependency of denudation on bedrock and climate conditions.
-The range of methods thus includes field work to map the bedrock fabric and to determine the spacing between fractures and 120 joints.
-ToWe complemented the Mair et al. (2019) the denudation rate dataestimates with additional cosmogenic data, but, we analyzed the bedrock for in-situ Be instead because instead.
-We did this because the bedrock at EW-01 is a siliceous limestone and thus contains sufficient quartz minerals.
-However, since the 14 Be concentrations of the cosmogenic samples are close to the detection limit of the Accelerator Mass Spectrometer (AMS), any inferences derived from this particular depth profile at EW 01 will be quite speculative.
-We therefore present all methodological details and the results for site EW-01 in Appendix A for the sake of completeness and transparency since it we employed is very an approach similar to the approach of Mair et al. (2019).
-We additionally compiled temperature data and combined these into a modeling framework on frost cracking processes where the model outputs will be constrained by previously published Cl-based denudation rates for on the Eiger north and south faces.
+- 110 We aim to link the results of the cosmogenic nuclide analysis to the observations on the bedrock fabric, and we employ a frost cracking efficiency model to explore a potential dependency of denudation on bedrock and climate conditions.
+The range of methods thus includes field work to map the bedrock fabric and to determine the spacing between fractures and joints.
+We complemented the Mair et al. (2019) denudation rate estimates with additional cosmogenic data, but analyzed the bedrock for in-situ Be instead because. the bedrock at EW-01 is a siliceous limestone and thus contains sufficient quartz - 115 minerals.
+We present all methodological details and the results for site EW-01 in Appendix A since we employed an approach similar to Mair et al. (2019).
+We additionally compiled temperature data and combined these into a modeling framework on frost cracking processes where the model outputs will be constrained by previously published Cl-based denudation rates on the Eiger north and south faces.